 Even if we remain qualified for taxation as a REIT, we may be subject to certain U.S. federal, state and local taxes on our income and assets, including taxes on any undistributed income, tax on income from some activities conducted as a result of a foreclosure, excise taxes, state or local income, property and transfer taxes, such as mortgage recording taxes, and other taxes.
-In addition, in order to meet the REIT qualification requirements, prevent the recognition of certain types of non-cash income, or to avert the imposition of a 100% tax that applies to certain gains derived by a REIT from dealer property or inventory, we hold some of our assets through a TRS or other consolidated entities that will be subject to corporate-level income tax at regular corporate rates.
+In addition, to meet the REIT qualification requirements, prevent the recognition of certain types of non-cash income, and to avert the imposition of a 100% tax that applies to certain gains derived by a REIT from dealer property or inventory, we may hold some of our assets through TRSs or other consolidated entities that will be subject to corporate-level income tax at regular corporate rates.
+We may also incur a 100% excise tax on transactions with a TRS if they are not conducted on an arm's-length basis.
 The payment of any of these taxes would decrease cash available for distribution to our stockholders.